jonsenfsy/GitTraining/README.md

 # GitTraining

-learning how o use git hub
+learning how to use git hub